Taranjain/Geospatial-Pathfinding-and-Route-Optimization/README.md

 # Java Based Applications on Distinct Datasets Using Different Algorithms

-# Group Members:
+# Group Members and their projects:
-     BONGU ASHISH - 23BDS014
-     CHABALA SAI ARAVIND - 23BDS075
-     TARAN JAIN - 23BDS062
+     BONGU ASHISH - 23BDS014 (Nearest BRTS station finder) CHABALA SAI ARAVIND - 23BDS075 (Starlink intersatellite transmission) TARAN JAIN - 23BDS062 (Flight route finder)

 # Table of Contents

 1. A* ALGORITHM- Starlink Intersatellite shortest pathfinding algorithm.
-2. HAVERSINE ALGORITHM- finding nearest BRTS Stop
+2. HAVERSINE ALGORITHM- finding nearest BRTS Stop.
-3. KRUSKAL ALGORITHM- optimized flight route
+3. KRUSKAL ALGORITHM- optimized flight route.

 # Project Folder Usage Guide

 This folder contains multiple projects.
 Below is a brief explanation on how to use each of them.
-## Project 1: Star link Intersatellite Transmission Pathfinding Using A* Algorithm and TLE Data
+## Project 1: Starlink Intersatellite Transmission Pathfinding Using A* Algorithm and TLE Data

-Demonstrates a robust approach to satellite pathfinding for Star link intersatellite transmission using TLE data, ECEF conversion, and the A* algorithm.
+Demonstrates a robust approach to satellite pathfinding for Starlink intersatellite transmission using TLE data, ECEF conversion, and the A* algorithm.
 The user inputs the coordinates of their location and the server's location to get the shortest path between the nearest Starlink satellites.

 ### How to Use: